Championship literally hotting up at halfway point

 "Mick gets a lot of attention because of his father's reputation, and that brings pressure.
 However, he is a very calm, mature young guy - still only 23 - and he is clearly gaining confidence in himself and his car."

-His father's health remains a closely guarded subject because Michael's wife, Corinna, has always said that Michael had protected his family and now it's time for them to protect him.
+His father's health remains a closely guarded subject because Michael Schumacher's wife Corinna has always said that her husband had protected his family and now it's time for them to protect him.

-"I think the easiest way to answer that is you tell you why I'm here, and the reason is because I love the sport," Mick said.
+"I think the easiest way to answer that is you tell you why I'm here, and the reason is because I love the sport," Schumacher said.

 "I love racing, I love ultimately also winning.
 For me, there was never a doubt that I wanted to race in Formula 1 no matter who my dad was, but he's so much more to me as well."